sarahciston/codingcare/posts/guide.md

 ### this literally *makes* the room for each other, creates the room we have together [see we ask after each other #10]

 ### we support snacks
 Seriously, everyone cites snacks as the number one item that keeps bringing students to our meetups.
 Snacks are magic.
 How do snacks do it?
 I don't know, ask snacks.
 Make sure you budget for snacks.

-Every inquiry into what makes our community thrive was a broken record:
+Every inquiry into what makes our community thrive was a broken record: SNACKS!

 >"While this is a cliche food has always brought people together.
 Snacking together in the SCA basement brought out some of the best discussions and ideas I have entertained in college."
 >>—Ada Toydemir, they/them, MS Computer Science